Z32 300ZX VG30 Gearbox Conversion Kit ((Z32GCK)

 CAN I BUY THE SHIFTER SETUP ONLY?

 Everything is engineered and designed to work together so we can guarantee the quality and fitment and give aftersales support.
-To that we hear people say something like “Bullsh*t mate the shifter doesn’t affect anything else you just being a gronk etc”
+To that we hear people say something like “Bullsh*t mate the shifter doesn’t affect anything else you’re just being a gronk” and so on.

 Alpha Omega Racing engineers and manufactures “full kits” so that your S-Chassis lives a long, reliable, high-performance life.
 “Engineering The Limit”.
 That’s what we stand for.